photographed by Andrew Phinney

 written by Cesca Janece Waterfield

-It’s a spectacle of choreography and grace; a hypnotic, generic hip-swaying show of collective cooperation and individual expression.
+It’s a spectacle of choreography and grace; a hypnotic, hip-swaying show of collective cooperation and individual expression.
 At any age, it’s breathtaking.

 Stacey Guard was 40 when she first saw hoop dance performers.
 “I’d never seen hoop dance before and I thought it was absolutely beautiful,” she remembers.
 She searched online and found a performer in Charlottesville.
 Together they hosted a local workshop.
 “I’ve been hooked ever since.”